-If you have read our post, “What is the best wok to buy?” you now know that our personal preference here at The Woks of Life is a classic carbon steel wok, and you may have even gone out and purchased one.
-While we think carbon steel is the best all-around wok, it’s important to know how to season a wok.
-Most carbon steel woks do require a seasoning process before the first use and continued care and maintenance to build that perfect nonstick patina.
+If you’ve read our post on choosing a wok, you now know that our personal preference here at The Woks of Life is a classic carbon steel wok.
+You may have even gone out and purchased one.
+But it’s also important to know how to season a wok.
+Most require seasoning before first use and continued maintenance to continue building that nonstick patina.

 Do.
 Not.
 Do this.

-Just follow those steps and essential pointers, and your carbon steel wok will age gracefully and form a beautiful seasoned patina that any Chinese cook would be proud of.
+Just follow these steps and essential pointers, and your carbon steel wok will age gracefully and form a beautiful patina that any Chinese cook would be proud of.